Bangor Railway & Electric Company's No. 14 in Hampden.

 Builder's photo of Semi-Convertible car No. 92 at the Wason

-Company in 1914 prior to being shipped to Bangor.
+Company in 1914, before being shipped to Bangor.

-Upper windows in the semi-convertible cars could be lifted
+Upper windows in semi-convertible cars could be lifted

 and stored in a roof compartment, or removed altogether